itsvinayak/nvim-notes.nvim/README.md

-# Notes.nvim
+# nvim-notes.nvim

-Notes.nvim is a simple Neovim plugin for managing notes.
+nvim-notes is a simple Neovim plugin for managing notes.
 It integrates with Telescope.nvim to help you create, search, and manage notes easily within Neovim

 ## Features